Preventing Comet and Asteroid Impacts

 to harmlessly miss us.

-The photo at right is the Arizona Meteor Crater.
+The photo at right is the Arizona Meteor Crater, located in the Arizona desert of the United States.
 It is more than a mile across.
 Between 20,000 and 50,000 years ago, a small metallic asteroid, about 25 meters (80 feet) in diameter impacted the Earth and formed this crater.
 (Smithsonian Scientific Series (1929), taken by the U.S. Army Air Service.
 Public domain.)

 - A meteorite which is 50 meters (150 feet) or more in diameter can wipe out a whole city.
 A larger meteorite hitting the ocean would cause tsunamis, huge waves which could wipe out all of the coastal cities on the shores of that ocean.